-Pedestrian Crossing Accident: What You Need To Know
+Michigan Pedestrian Crossing Accident: What You Need To Know

-A pedestrian crossing accident can result in serious injury and even death.
+A pedestrian crossing accident in Michigan can result in serious injury and even death.
 To prevent these tragedies, drivers are supposed to yield the right-of-way to people in crosswalks.
 An experienced attorney can help injured walkers recover pain and suffering compensation and No-Fault benefits.

-Pedestrian crossing accident statistics
+Michigan pedestrian crossing accident statistics

 Specifically, in Michigan in 2019, “crossing not at an intersection” was the “most deadly” cause of fatalities, accounting for 34.2% of all deaths resulting from pedestrian-involved motor vehicle crashes, according to Michigan Traffic Crash Facts.